The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 * Parse a snapshot of data gathered from Hugging Face (short description TBD; see the rest of this README for details!)
 * Update `static-catalog/data/reference/keyword-categories.json` with any changes to the hierarchy or keywords.
 * Run `make catalog`, which does the following:
-  * Runs `src/scripts/write-category-files.py`.
-(It starts with a _shebang_, `/usr/bin/env python`, so you don't need to do `python src/...`.)
-It runs for several minutes.
+  * Runs `static-catalog/src/scripts/parquet-to-json.py`, which loads the parquet files in `static-catalog/data/parquet/<timestamp>` (where `<timestamp>` is the `YYYY-MM-DD` the snapshot was captured), extracts the `croissant` field as a string, performs _unescapes_ (e.g., `\"` to `"`, etc.), then writes JSON files to `static-catalog/data/json/temp/YYYY-MM-DD`.
+  * Runs `static-catalog/src/scripts/load-into-duckdb.py`, which loads the JSON in `static-catalog/data/json/temp/YYYY-MM-DD` into `duckdb` tables.
 You can run this script separately; use `--help` to see options.
-It writes one markdown file _for each topic_ under `markdown/processed/YYYY-MM-DD`.
-It writes one JavaScript and one JSON file _for each topic_ under `data/json/processed/YYYY-MM-DD`.
+  * Runs `static-catalog/src/scripts/write-category-files.py` to read the `temp` JSON output and write one markdown file _for each topic_ under `static-catalog/markdown/processed/YYYY-MM-DD`.
+It writes one JavaScript and one JSON file _for each topic_ under `static-catalog/data/json/processed/YYYY-MM-DD`.
+(Use `--help` to see options.)
-  * Runs `src/scripts/copy-files-to-docs.sh` to copy the files created over to the correct locations in `docs`.
+  * Runs `static-catalog/src/scripts/copy-files-to-docs.sh` to copy the files created over to the correct locations in `docs`.
 * Commit the changes and push upstream!

+You can run all the scripts discussed separately; use `--help` to see options.

 Notes:
 * `write-category-files.py` requires DuckDB to be installed (see [Using DuckDB](#using-duckdb)) _and_ it requires a database file named `static-catalog/croissant.duckdb`.
 This file is very large, so we don't version it in the git repo.
 Talk to Dean Wampler or Joe Olson to get a copy of this file and put it in the `static-catalog` directory.